Accruent/ipsum-vagrant/README.md

 ```
 run `bcdedit /set hypervisorlaunchtype off` and restart your windows machine for it to take effect, run `vagrant up` and it should work.

-4. When it's done run `vagrant ssh` to ssh into the virtual machine.
+4. When it's done run `vagrant ssh` to ssh into the virtual machine (password is vagrant)
 5. Once inside, run this init script to install docker, ruby, pygmy, docker-compose: `./sites/init.sh`